 - Flip and grill other side.
 Then, all that’s left to do is devour!

 Note: Don’t mind the dang holes in my bread.
 It’s awesome bread from a local bakery that had some air bubbles!
 I call it character, LOL!

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 Use what you have on hand as long as it’s a decent melting cheese.

-I used a ‘marble’ cheddar cheese here.
+I like to use a ‘marble’ cheddar cheese here.
 Smoked cheddar is also a lovely option for grilled cheese.

 Make It A Meal!

-- Potato chips or cheese puffs (cheese puffs and cheezies, in general, are a weakness of mine, fyi).
+- Potato chips or cheese puffs (a weakness of mine, FYI).

 - Bowl of soup, like this tomato soup